Friday Flashback: Way racks up WSU strikeout record in 2009

 Arguably the greatest college pitcher to come out of Alaska, Sitka’s Matt Way carved up Pac-10 hitters when he toed the rubber for Washington State University from 2006 to 2009.

-A two-time All-Pac-10 performer, the sublime southpaw is the only Alaskan to throw three complete games at the NCAA D1 level and rack up more than 100 strikeouts in a D1 season.
+A two-time All-Pac-10 performer, the sublime southpaw threw three complete games and is the Alaskans to rack up more than 100 strikeouts in a D1 season.

 In 2009, he set the Washington State record for single-season strikeouts (124) that still stands today.